If you look at the world with love in your eyes, you might just get it to blush prettily.

 I don't quite have all the answers to those questions yet, but for the moment I'm back home running a successful web development company, developing interesting web applications (and having travellerspoint as one of my favorite clients), keeping weird hours and still managing to see quite a bit of the world in between projects.

-Photography, reading, walking (tramping), website development, Mozilla development, web standard specification development (WHAT WG), catching sunsets and sunrises from remote places (preferably mountaintops).
+Photography, reading, hiking, live music, website development, web standards, catching sunsets and sunrises from remote places (preferably mountaintops).

 Lake Tekapo in New Zealand.
 You can experience infinity there, and no matter what color the lake decides to take on any particular day, it's _always_ stunning.